kentprince13/ShopsRUs/ShopsRUs.md

-This project is built using .Net 5, so .Net 5 SDK is required
+This project was built using .Net 5, so .Net 5 SDK is required.

+Preffered IDE is vs2019.

-Run update-migration in the console to populate daabase with seed data
+Run update-migration in the console to populate daabase with seed data.

-Select ShopsRUs.Api as a start up project
+Select ShopsRUs.Api as a start up project.

-Run the Solution
+Run the Project